mags0ft/blip/README.md

 Blip is a small implementation of an AI-powered home security system.

+> [!CAUTION]
+> Blip is still a highly experimental beta and more of a proof-of-concept than a working production software.

 Devices can be added to your local network - these can stream their camera feed to the local network by running a command like:

 ```bash